8by8-org/usvotes/README.md

 }
 ```
 ### POST /validateAddress/
 This endpoint is used to check if an address is valid or not according to USPS.
-Note: success response type is boolean.
 #### Fields:
 * state
 * city